GDavij/memento-organizer/README.md

 > Still is already usable and it can be safely deployed.
 > Since this project is characterized as a personal project at the moment don't expect those missing features to be available ASAP since i work on it on my free time

-If you wanna know some mapped features and issues you can go to the [Issues Page on this Github](https://github.com/GDavij/memento-organizer/issues) to know more about it
+If you wanna know some mapped features and issues you can go to the [Issues Page on this Github Repository](https://github.com/GDavij/memento-organizer/issues) to know more about it

 ### Features

 In This actual state we already have those functionalities

 - Capability to write notes
-- Security in all non public data like password, the content of your notes, and etc… (AES 256 And PBDKF2)
+- Security in all non public data like password, the content of your notes, and etc… (AES 256 And [PBKDF2](https://en.wikipedia.org/wiki/PBKDF2))
 - Capability to Filter notes by (Something to Improve)
   - Id
   - Name